 A little more challenging is to grow new plants from cuttings made from an existing plant.
 You want to take your cuttings in mid-summer, before the plants bloom.
 At mid-summer, they are actively growing and putting a lot of energy into making new foliage and eventually flowers.
 Cuttings are most successful when they are made from an actively growing plants.

 Most cuttings are made from branches with growing tips on them.
 For cardinal flowers, you want to take stem cuttings.
 Stem cuttings are cuttings made from the stem of the plant, rather than a branch.
 Make sure that the stem has a growing tip on it so that it is actively growing.
 Cut off one or more stems of your cardinal flower plant, remove the bottom third of the leaves, dip the cutting in rooting hormone and then place it in a pot filled with sterile potting soil.
 You will know that your cutting has rooted when you see new growth on the top of the plant.

 How to Grow Cardinal Flowers From Seeds

-- Outdoors - easiest way to grow cardinal flowers from seed is to just allow the flowers to develop seeds in the fall and then drop them around the plant.
+Outdoors - the easiest way to grow cardinal flowers from seed is to just allow the flowers to develop seeds in the fall and drop them around the plant.
 If your plants are mulched, you should remove the mulch from around the plants to allow the seeds to reach the soil.
 The seeds will not grow in mulch.

 Indoors - If you want to start plants indoors from seeds, you will need to cold stratify them.
 Cold stratification is a method of fooling seeds into thinking that winter has passed.
 The seeds of most of our native plants need to experience the cold weather of winter in order to germinate successfully.
 The seeds only germinate after a period of cold to ensure that they germinate at the right time of year (spring) to grow successfully into plants.